 If you haven’t got any medium-sized plastic bottles (squash bottles are ideal – fizzy drink bottles are too big) then do what I usually do, and buy a multipack of bottled water.
 You can decant the water into something else, and then you have several bottles of perfect size for storing/freezing elderflower and you don’t even need to wash them.

 The rest is plain sailing: one lemon, 1.5kg of sugar and 1.2l boiling water.

-After four days, strain the liquid.
+- After four days, strain the liquid.
 I find the best method is to line a sieve with an old, clean tea towel.
 I balance this over a large bowl and pour in the elderflower.
-It takes a while to strain this away, so go off and do something else, and just return when you can to pour in a bit more.
+It takes a while to strain this away, so don’t be in too much of a hurry.

 BUT – it is worth it, as the resulting liquid will be clear and delicious.
 Then – bottle!

 It will keep for up to one month in the fridge but, like I said, freezes well too.

 The ‘party line’ is 3-4 months in the freezer, but I’ve drunk the stuff nearly a year after freezing, and it’s been perfect.
 Just be sensible, give it a look and a sniff: if anything looks or smells untoward, don’t touch it!